-The Scenic is a fairly heavy car anyway as well as being built to carry up to 5.
+The Scenic is a fairly heavy car anyway as well as being built to carry up to five.
 Even with the more efficient engines cars have these days, this means fuel consumption is higher than most of its rivals.

 The 1.3-litre petrol engine will deliver around 41 mpg while the 1.5-litre diesel manages a little over 51 mpg – both figures that can be beaten by most comparable MPVs.

 What we love

 You’ve got to hand it to Renault for carrying on their tradition for procuring affordable, eye-catching cars and the Scenic is a fantastic example.
 It might not carry it off in every detail but then nobody’s perfect and the trade-offs you need to make are a pretty small price to pay.

 Still looking for the one?

 Use our comparison tool to find the car for you